Dates to Remember

-Costs typically covered by fundraising are airfare, one flight change fee, limited visa expenses, insurance, and living stipend, if applicable to the call.
+Costs typically covered by fundraising are airfare, one flight change fee, limited visa expenses, insurance, and living allowance, if applicable.

 Student missions fee

-Included in the flat fee of each call is a $500 student missions fee.
-This fee covers the following costs associated with the experience: registration for experiential credit, monthly mailings which include campus publications and other support, outgoing/re-entry retreats, a prayer journal, and SM processing costs such as donation management, telecommunications, and application/training supplies.
+Included in the fundraising goal of each call is a $500 student missions fee.
+This fee covers the following costs associated with the experience: registration for experiential credit, periodic care packages, a prayer journal, retreats, and SM processing expenses.
 Essentially, it covers the nuts and bolts so that you can serve without worrying about what is holding it all together.

 The Student Missions program has both travel scholarships and tuition scholarships.
 Our travel scholarship helps with fundraising.
 Tuition scholarships apply after a student has returned.
 Talk to someone in the Student Missions office for more details about scholarships and their requirements.